 Here’s a question for you…

 Imagine you’ve searched Google for something, anything!
 You see a list of their suggested 10 most relevant results for your search.
 How do you choose what to click?
-Now, imagine that Google were to add a small image from posts and pages alongside each search result.
+Now, imagine that Google was to add a small image from posts and pages alongside each search result.
 How would that influence the search result you click on?

 I reckon you may well select something different based on the influence of the images.